AshokRai0115/jewellery-choice/README.md

-It is a simple website for a jewellery shop.
+It is a simple React website for a jewellery shop.